cris7ian/tw/readme.md

 the shortcuts of the language to my advantage.

 I don't think that JavaScript is the best language in the World (Hell no), but using the right tool for the job is something I enjoy and ES2015 did give me the tools to showcase a balance between OOP and functional programming, which I think is the best approach to solve and understand this kind of problems.

+I also tried to write the code in the same way the community writes code.
+The JS code one finds in GH is lean and easy-to-use.
+If this code were to be written in Java, the approach would've been totally different, because of the OOP nature of the language.
+Same case if I were to do this over again in Haskell, probably it would've been even leaner.

 Also, the IO becomes trivial in Node.

 # TDD
 Writing the tests first is the cornerstone of pretty much every backend implementation I do.
 So I just wrote what I wanted the code to be and then began coding.
 I don't honestly start with 100 cases, just the basic ones that come to mind and from there I try to add some clever ones if I have the time.

+# The Code
+- `src` has all the sourcefiles.
+- `test` has all the tests.
+- `src/index.js` is the entry point of the app.